telerik/document-processing-docs/libraries/radziplibrary/gettingstarted.md

 ## Assembly References

->The libraries support .NET 4 and later. .NET Standard-compatible binaries are available as well.
+>The libraries support .NET 6/.NET 8/.NET 9. .NET Standard-compatible binaries are available as well.
 The assemblies for .NET Standard don't include 'Windows' in their names. (e.g. **Telerik.Zip.dll**).

 <table>
 <thead>